PaulVincent707/arc329/README.md

 ## Overview

 In this session we make use of a project called [pywren](http://pywren.io/) to run Python code in parallel at massive scale across [AWS Lambda](https://aws.amazon.com/lambda/) functions.
-We will be using [Landsat 8](https://aws.amazon.com/public-datasets/landsat/) satellite imagery to calculate a [Normalized Difference Vegetation Index (NDVI)](https://en.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index) across multiple points of interests in the world, using the GeoTIFF data across multiple light spectrum bands using an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) NVDI calculation function written in Python.
+We will be using [Landsat 8](https://aws.amazon.com/public-datasets/landsat/) satellite imagery to calculate a [Normalized Difference Vegetation Index (NDVI)](https://en.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index) across multiple points of interests in the world.
+We will be eveluating GeoTIFF data across multiple light spectrum bands using an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) NVDI calculation function written in Python.

 This session will use a [Jupyter Notebook](http://jupyter.org/), an open-source web application that allows to create and share documents that contain live code, equations, visualizations and narrative text.
 This session also assumes the participant has a functional AWS account with at least one IAM(AWS Identity Access Management) user configured for CLI(AWS Command Line Interface) access.